smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 :::tip
 This is the only parameter of this command that supports translation of a Dynamic Variable token, no matter where the command is executed.
 It is possible to compose message content up to 1024 character by listing multiple Dynamic Variable tokens in this field, even though the parameter value only supports 128 characters as the command is submitted.
 :::

-**MSGDYNVAR**: User-specified Dynamic Variable name **- or -** the default of 'EMLMSGVAR'.

-A value must be provided for this parameter.
-This is the name of the LSAM Dynamic Variable where the 10-character root name of the message text temporary file will be stored for later reference.
-If the default file name is used this could allow content to be overlaid in case two e-mail jobs are running at the same time.

-**EMLMSGPROI**: \*DEFAULT **- or -** OpCon Property receiving IBM i message text file name.

-This is the name of an OpCon Schedule Instance Property that is used to receive the full path and file name where the message content text will be retrieved during a file transfer operation.
-The location referenced will be in the /root file system of the IBM i IFS disk space.

-\*DEFAULT = Use the name designated in the IBM i Client eMail configuration.

-**EMLMSGPROP**: \*DEFAULT **- or -** OpCon Property receiving MS Windows message text file name.

-This is the name of an OpCon Schedule Instance Property that is used to receive the full path and file name where the message content text will be placed after a file transfer operation.
-The location referenced will be an MS Windows directory and file name.

-\*DEFAULT = Use the name designated in the IBM i Client eMail configuration.

-**PARMFILE**: \*DEFAULT **- or -** 10-character root name of temporary file.

-The name of the temporary file that will contain the task definition values for the SMASendMail utility.

-\*DEFAULT = a name will be automatically constructed starting with the capital letter "P" followed by DDHHMMSSm, where:

-- DD = 2-digit day of month
-- HH = 2-digit hour of the day
-- MM = 2-digit minutes of the hour
-- SS = 2-digit seconds after the min.
-- m = 1-digit tenth of a second

-Any name, up to 10 characters, may be specified, but allowing the command to generate a name prevents overlaying another file in case two jobs are executing at or near the same time.
-If a file name is used more than once by two different jobs, the content of the file will be overlaid by the latter job.

-The file will be located in the DB2 library specified in the IBM i Client eMail configuration.
-(This location has no override in the command parameters.)

-**PRMDYNVAR**: User-specified Dynamic Variable name **- or -** the default of EMLPRMVAR.

-A value must be provided for this parameter.
-This is the name of the LSAM Dynamic Variable where the 10-character name of the SMASendMail parameters will be stored for later reference.
-If the default file name is used this could allow content to be overlaid in case two e-mail jobs are running at the same time.

-**EMLPRMPROI**: \*DEFAULT **- or -** OpCon Property receiving IBM i mail task parameters file name.

-This is the name of an OpCon Schedule Instance Property that is used to receive the library and file name where the mail task parameters will be retrieved during a file transfer operation.
-The location referenced will be in the IBM i DB2 database.

-\*DEFAULT = Use the name designated in the IBM i Client eMail configuration.

-**EMLPRMPROP**: \*DEFAULT **- or -** OpCon Property receiving MS Windows mail task parameters file name.

-This is the name of an OpCon Schedule Instance Property that is used to receive the full path and file name where the mail task parameters will be placed after a file transfer operation.
-The location referenced will be an MS Windows directory and file name.

-\*DEFAULT = Use the name designated in the IBM i Client eMail configuration.

-**FILEPATH**: \*DEFAULT **- or -** Temporary file location path for MS Windows.

-This is the \\path\\ (including the trailing slash) where the two temporary files will be located in an MS Windows system after the file transfer operations.

-\*DEFAULT = Use the value designated in the IBM i Client eMail configuration.

-**EMLUSER**: \*EXTERNAL **- or -** eMail server user name.

-The name of the user profile that has permission to log into the eMail server.

-\*EXTERNAL = Do not include this value in the mail task parameters file, it will be specified on the command line where the SMASendMail.exe program is executed.

-**EMLPWDPATH**: \*EXTERNAL **- or -** MS Windows \\path\\file where the encrypted mail server user's password was stored.

-The full MS Windows directory path and actual file name where the mail server user's password was stored.
-The password must be stored using the utility SMAEncryptPassword.exe (located in the directory \\OpConxps\\Email Monitor\\, as documented in [Encrypting Passwords](https://help.smatechnologies.com/opcon/core/latest/Files/UI/Enterprise-Manager/Encrypting-Passwords.md#top) in the **Enterprise Manager** online help).

-\*EXTERNAL = Do not include this value in the mail task parameters file, it will be specified on the command line where the SMASendMail.exe program is executed.

-**EMLSRVURL**: \*DEFAULT **- or -** URL where the e-mail server is contacted.

-The URL string, such as "smtp.gmail.com", where the e-mail server is contacted by the program SMASendMail.

-\*DEFAULT = use the value specified in the IBM i Client eMail configuration.

-**EMLSVRPORT**: 0 (= default) **- or -** up to 5 digits designating the service requested at the e-mail server URL.

-Specify the TCP/IP port number of the mail server requested from the mail server.
-This port number typically varies according to the type of security requested (refer to security parameter, next).

-0 (default) = use the value specified in the IBM i Client eMail configuration.

-**EMLSECURE**:

-- \*DFT
-- \*NONE
-- \*TLS
-- \*SSL

-Specify the type of security used to protect the e-mail message content during transmission.

-\*DFT = use the value specified in the IBM i Client eMail configuration.

-\*NONE = do not include the security setting in the mail task parameters file.

-**FROMADDR**: \*DEFAULT **- or -** e-mail address for the FROM: field.

-Specify the e-mail address of the e-mail sender, as appears in the message FROM: field.

-\*DEFAULT = use the value specified in the IBM i Client eMail configuration.

 **TOADDR**: \*DEFAULT **- or -** e-mail address or addresses where the message will be sent.